iouthwaite/iouthwaite.github.io/index.md

 <img src="assets/1000_cuts_picture_updated.png" width="600">

 Resistance can develop to even the most targeted medicines, necessitating new strategies and solutions.
-I’m a 6th year MD/PhD student in the 4th year of my PhD training, grateful for the opportunity to work on these critical problems.
+I’m a MD/PhD student in year three of my clinical training post-PhD, grateful for the opportunity to work on these critical problems.
 My science falls into the following areas:

 **1 – Evaluating drug combination synergy**